-Every company is sitting on a warehouse full of disparate and disconnected data, from their operations to their customer activity.
-Data comes from their Field Data Collection scanning.
-It comes from their Warehouses and 3PL systems.
-It comes from BSS and OSS systems.
-It comes from legacy systems.
+Every company sits in a warehouse full of business systems with disparate and disconnected data.
+This comes from their operations to their customer activity.
+Data comes from field data collection, warehouses and 3PL systems, BSS and OSS systems, and legacy systems.
 It comes from everywhere… in massive, massive quantities.

-Asset tracking lets you collect this deluge of critical inventory data from defined physical units and any known, scanned, or connected devices.
-This asset data includes model numbers, serial numbers, value, warranty information and a slew of other data points.
-This information is collected online or offline and (ideally) sent to verify, reconcile, and update all connected back-office systems.
-These systems are the lifeblood of so many departments – almost all of them, to be more clear.
-Finance, Procurement, Engineering, Operations, Supply Chain, and more want to have a clear understanding of the asset universe to lower capital expenditures without increasing operational costs.
+Asset tracking lets you collect inventory data from defined physical units and any scanned or connected devices.
+This asset data includes model numbers, serial numbers, value, warranty information, and other data points.
+This information collects online or offline and (ideally) sent to verify, reconcile, and update all connected back-office systems.
+To be more precise, these systems are the lifeblood of so many departments – almost all of them.
+Finance, Procurement, Engineering, Operations, Supply Chain, and more want a clear understanding of the asset universe to lower capital expenditures without increasing operational costs.

-After data is harvested, the key is to have a central reconciliation process that takes (and verifies) inputs from any possible source, so it has full visibility.
-Then the central asset database of record can push out the best possible data to those same connected systems, so you can maintain accurate records at every location.
-This process makes every single aspect of your asset records better at ever possible reference point, improving companywide CAPEX, OPEX, and business efficiencies.
+After data harvesting, the key is to have a central reconciliation process that takes (and verifies) inputs from any possible source for complete visibility.
+Then the central asset database of record can push out the best possible data to those same connected systems so that you can maintain accurate records at every location.
+This process improves every aspect of your asset records at every possible reference point, improving companywide CAPEX, OPEX, and business efficiencies.

-In short, successful businesses are able to centralize, reconcile, and verify the raw volumes of data, turning bits and bytes into actionable intelligence.
+Successful businesses can centralize, reconcile, and verify the raw volumes of data.
+They turn bits and bytes into actionable intelligence.
 For EVERYONE.
-To have accurate visibility, insight and control of your assets from end to end, you have to have Fulcrum Technologies’ Sitehound in the center of all of your connected systems.
-This improves the accuracy of the data by means of data reconciliation as well as data collection.
-This ensures the integrity of asset information, reduces the need for physical audits and serves as the database of record for all assets.
-Possibly most important – it feeds all company business systems, which can be integrated using APIs.
+To have accurate visibility, insight, and control of your assets, you need Sitehound in the center of your connected systems.
+This improves the accuracy of the data using data reconciliation as well as data collection.
+This ensures the integrity of asset information, reduces physical audits, and serves as the record database for all assets.
+Possibly most important – it feeds all company business systems, which integrate using APIs.

-Business Systems are technology driven business processes that work together to provide a value proposition that delivers against the critical business needs on a broader scale.
-In other terms, a collection of connected business/technology processes connecting workflows, data, intel, actionable insight, and workers together – based on specific functions.
-Business Systems are frequently identified by their department names, such as Procurement or Finance, and there are many types that all can be data-fed via Sitehound – here are some examples:
+Business Systems are technology-driven processes working together to provide value propositions against critical business needs on a broader scale.
+In other terms, a collection of connected business/technology processes.
+They connect workflows, data, intel, actionable insight, and workers – based on specific functions.
+Business Systems are frequently identified by their department names, such as Procurement or Finance.
+Many types are data-fed by Sitehound.
+Here are some examples:

 - Enterprise Management